algolia/shipjs/GUIDE.md

         -y, --yes
           Skip all the interactive prompts and use the default values.

-        -f, --first-release
-          Generate the CHANGELOG for the first time

-        -r, --release-count COUNT
-          How many releases to be generated from the latest

         -D, --dry-run
           Displays the steps without actually doing them.